Ocean-Jiang0729/MIP/README.md

-# MIP
+# code for ICDE
-Memory-enhanced Invariant Prompt Learning for Urban Flow Prediction under Distribution Shifts
+some main code of the submitted paper.